Hospice (album): Release

+Before the release of Hospice, the band recorded and released a 3-song EP titled "New York Hospitals" through their MySpace page in June 2008.
+While two songs from the EP were covers of songs by Magnetic Fields and Yo La Tengo, the song "Sylvia (An Introduction)" acts as a prologue to the events in Hospice, with the titular character and melody of the song becoming a recurring motif throughout the album.

 The first single was "Bear", released in April 2009 to promote the self-released version of Hospice.
 "Two" was the first single released commercially, as a digital download in June 2009.
 The song's music video features a combination of photography and cutout animation, and was directed by Ethan Segal and Albert Thrower.
 In the United Kingdom, "Bear" was released on 7-inch vinyl on November 16, 2009, featuring an exclusive remix of "Bear" by Darby Cicci on the B-side.
 Additionally, an exclusive live recording of "Sylvia" at The Orchard in New York City was released as a download on November 17, 2009.
 "Sylvia" was issued as the third proper single on March 22, 2010.
 A music video was produced for the song, directed by Trey Hock, and premiered on the IFC's website on April 15, 2010.

 Reissue and 10th anniversary tour

 On March 8, 2019, The Antlers reissued Hospice via Frenchkiss/Transgressive.
 The reissue was pressed on double white vinyl and featured updated artwork and packaging from artist Zan Goodman.
 The same year, The Antlers embarked on a 10th anniversary tour, playing the album in its entirety.
 However, Silberman's health concerns led them to perform acoustic versions of the songs during intimate shows in smaller venues.
-It was the band's first live performances since 2015.
+These were the band's first live performances since 2015.
 The tour officially marked the departure of multi-instrumentalist Darby Cicci.

+On February 14, 2025, the band released Hospice at Ten: Live in Chicago, a live album recorded at Thalia Hall in Chicago on April 5 and 6, 2019.
+It was released exclusively through Bandcamp, as a double LP or digital download.